hellowhirl/mastering-git/README.md

 ### Fetching

-To download new commits from the remote repository\*:
+To download new commits from all objects from the remote repository\*:

 ```
 git fetch origin